hoangduytran/blender-manual/manual/grease_pencil/modifiers/generate/subdivide.rst

    The Subdivide modifier.

 Subdivision Type
-   Catmull-Clark
-      The default option, subdivides and smooths the surfaces.
+   :Catmull-Clark: Subdivides and smooths the surfaces.

-   Simple
-      Only subdivides the surfaces, without any smoothing.
+   :Simple: Only subdivides the surfaces, without any smoothing.

 Subdivisions
    Recursively adds more points.